NCAR/geocat-comp/docs/examples.rst

 Usage Examples
 ==============

-Here's some examples of how to use the uxarray.
-We are always planning to add more examples!
-If you are interested in contributing your own examples, please see the :doc:`contributing`.
+Here's some examples of how to use geocat-comp.

 .. include:: notebook-examples.txt